+Rodney J. Reed is Professor Emeritus of Education, University of California, Berkeley, and Professor and Dean Emeritus, College of Education, Pennsylvania State University.
 He holds the B.A.
-Degree from Clark College (now Clark Atlanta University), the Master of Music degree from the University of Michigan, and the Ph.
-D. degree in Educational Policy, Planning and Administration from the University of California, Berkeley.
+Degree from Clark College (now Clark Atlanta University), the Master of Music degree from the University of Michigan and the Ph.
+D. Degree in Policy Planning and Administration from the University of California, Berkeley.